 “Hold” each idea in your hands and immerse yourself in it.
 Creative work is absolutely not joyful all the time.
 But if the basic concept of doing this activity or making this thing doesn’t spark joy, why the hell are you still trying to do it?

 You may be holding onto ideas that represent a moment in your life where they excited you and represented what you wanted then, but they no longer resonate, or represent where you want to go.

 This is your “attachment to the past” category.
 There’s nothing wrong with wanting to retain this memory.
 If you want to do so, write down what you remember, what you think of when you consider this idea, then file that paper (or, perhaps better, put it in a digital archive, like an Evernote folder called “My Old Ideas”).
 If you acknowledge how important they were to you, and say a genuine thank you for good service rendered, you can cross them off definitively.

 When you’re trying to sort your ideas, don’t go for the big kahunas first.
 Start with easy stuff.

 When you’ve got ideas you’re not currently using, but that you will use soon, fold them up nicely and store them.
 Literally.
-(The One Goal exercise will show you how!)
+(The One Goal exercise in Growing Gills will show you how!)

 When you face deciding about ideas that all seem equally worthwhile, there’s one more Kondo idea that’s similar to what I teach: picture where you want to be, completely and in a detailed way.
 Picture what you’ll do in the morning, what you want to wear, who you want to talk to.